 Skip to Content

-These vintage lily drawings and illustrations are the latest addition to the wonderful collection of free vintage flower prints on Pictureboxblue.
+These vintage lily paintings are the latest addition to the extensive collection of vintage floral illustrations for free download on Pictureboxblue.

-Many flowers that are called a lily aren’t lilies.
+Various flowers that are called a lily aren’t lilies.
 They aren’t true lilies as they don’t belong to the flowering plant genus Lilium.
-Examples include water lilies, lilies of the valley, etc.
+Examples include the water lily, calla lily flower and lilies of the valley.

 They got their lily names because their flowers resemble lilies.
 You will see from the lily drawings below that they have showy trumpet-shaped flowers.